In 2018 Māori comprised approximately 16.5% (775,836 people) of New Zealand’s population.

 Ngata also led a remarkable renaissance in Māori knowledge and culture.
 With the assistance of Pei Te Hurinui Jones of Ngāti Maniapoto, he researched and wrote the monumental four-volume collection of traditional song poetry entitled Nga moteatea.
 He oversaw the building of carved meeting houses throughout the country, and was instrumental in the restoration of many others.

-Following the Second World War, many Māori elected to move from their tribal and rural communities to find work in the bigger centres.
+Following the Second World War, many Māori moved from their tribal and rural communities to find work in the bigger centres.
 While some Māori attempted to bring traditional institutions into the cities – by establishing urban marae for example, urbanisation brought major change to the Māori world.
-Older tribal structures lost influence, and urban-based Māori became educated in western institutions.
+Older tribal structures lost influence, and urban-based Māori became involved in western institutions.

-Āpirana Ngata died in 1950, and a new breed of leaders emerged in the context of the rapidly urbanised Māori communities.
+Apirana Ngata left Parliament in 1943 and died in 1950, and a new breed of leaders emerged in the context of the rapidly urbanised Māori communities.

 The Waitangi Tribunal, designed to address perceived breaches of the Treaty of Waitangi, was established in 1975.
 The tribunal became a forum for the expression of much Māori protest and anger over the impact of European colonisation.
 Its findings have led to settlements which have returned some assets to tribes.

-There is now a wide range of Māori-owned enterprises such as television and radio, businesses and tourist ventures.
+There is now a wide range of Māori-owned media, businesses and tourist ventures.
 Additionally, there is significant political representation, and an increasing number of individuals are gaining international reputations for their achievements.
 Today, Māori people can be found in a wide array of pursuits and activities throughout the country and the world.

 Numerous challenges lie before Māori.
 These include the incidence of certain diseases, such as diabetes, heart disease and cancers.
 Although more Māori are becoming educated, literacy rates are still a cause for concern, housing is poor in certain areas of the country, and unemployment rates have been consistently higher than for Pākehā.
 The state of the Māori language and the application of Māori cultural knowledge in modern New Zealand life are still debated.
 Finally, there is the question of the identity of Māori as a distinct people in an increasingly diverse yet integrated society.

 Māori now represent a major and influential dimension within New Zealand’s society and culture.
 While a great deal has been written about the negative effects of colonisation upon Māori, at times Māori have exhibited great inventiveness, ingenuity and resourcefulness, sometimes in very hostile circumstances.
-Some historians have praised 19th-century pā design as innovative and effective.
-The creation of ocean-going craft to cross vast distances is almost iconic in world history.
+Historians have praised 19th-century pā design as innovative and effective.
+The Polynesians’ creation of ocean-going craft able to cross vast distances is an iconic event in world history.

 Māori were very quick to draw on elements of European culture to enrich their art.
 In the 19th century, carvers rapidly replaced their stone tools with metal chisels, while women introduced dyed wool into their weaving.
 More recently carvers such as Cliff Whiting have carved in particle board, artists have used oils, glass and metal, and Māori have made the guitar central to their music.

 For the last 200 years Māori have adapted western techniques and new media to the ongoing and highly creative development of their art.
-Even the contemporary restructuring of the Māori world – in the establishment of new institutions and organisations, the prosecution of claims before the Waitangi Tribunal, and the achievement of a degree of political representation and influence – demonstrates an ability to change, transform and grow.
+The contemporary restructuring of the Māori world – the establishment of new institutions and organisations, the prosecution of claims before the Waitangi Tribunal, and the achievement of increased political representation and influence – demonstrates a continuing ability to change, transform and grow.